 Conclusion

-For more information, check out our passkeys documentation or to test out passkey compatibility on your browser you can play with our demo site.
+For more information, check out our passkeys documentation or try our interactive demo to test passkey compatibility with your browser.